 Liabilities.
-Total liabilities were \$14.8 million at June 30, 2012, which is \$3.8 million higher than at December 31, 2011.
-The change in total liabilities is primarily due to increased pre-commercialization activities related to Qsymia and the timing of payments.
+Total liabilities were \$34.5 million at September 30, 2012, which is \$23.5 million higher than at December 31, 2011.
+The change in total liabilities is primarily due to increased commercialization activities related to Qsymia, pre-commercialization activities related to STENDRA, and the timing of payments, including the purchase of STENDRA inventory of \$7.4 million, which is included in accounts payable in the unaudited condensed consolidated balance sheet as of September 30, 2012.